marph91/jimmy/docs/formats/zettelkasten.md

-This page describes how to convert notes from Zettelkasten (zkn3) to Markdown.
+# Convert from Zettelkasten to Markdown

 ## General Information